INFO442-Team2/Seattle-Sustenance/Team-2-Wiki.markdown

 - Go over mockups by Kaitlyn and Sohamh
     - Second color scheme was chosen
     - Great mockups, 4 screens showing each interaction

+# Agenda 4/20
+**Team Member Accomplishments**
+- Kaitlyn - Creating designs for homework 2, contributions to requirements doc
+- Kevin - Doing the GitHub stuff, contributing to requirements doc
+- Robert - Refining problem statement and solution, requirements doc
+- Soham - Creating designs for homework 2, suggesting the Google Maps bootstrap tool

+**TODO:**
+- Brainstorming more requirements for each of the sections
+    - Resolved issues from critique and added more requirements
+- ‘Agent of chaos’ who will go through the requirements and try to purposely misinterpret your requirements
+    - Robert did this
+- As a team, clarify the requirements so there can be no misinterpretation
+- Ensure that each requirement is precise, verifiable, non-conflicting, and complete
+- Add Markdown text file of requirements document in GitHub repository